.

 The GameCube controller was well designed.
 It fit well in the hands, featured analog and digital directional controls and buttons, force feedback and the button layout (even that oversized button) worked well for most games (although not so well with fighting games).
 Nintendo's licensed wireless Wavebird controller worked great even up to 30 feet.
 The only downside is the removal of force feedback in order to extend battery life.

 The GameCube put out some amazing graphics with 2D and 3D sprites / textures with cell shading, pre-rendered video, bump mapping and even stereoscopic 3D.
-Visually, it falls just shy of the Xbox in terms of presentation and just shy of Playstation 2 in terms of on-screen animation.
+Visually, it falls just shy of the Xbox in terms of presentation and just shy of PlayStation 2 in terms of on-screen animation.
 The maximum resolution was 480p / 576i at 16:9 (available in some games), but only fully available in older models that retained the digital-out port.

 In terms of sound, the GameCube uses analog stereo with "faked up" surround sound supported by Dolby Pro Logic II.
 So it cannot compete with its rivals in this area, but it was not designed with multimedia in mind.
 For games that truly took advantage, the GameCube could still put out good sound.
 The choice to finally go optical helped win back third-party developer support, but the limited size meant that some games had to be split up into several discs.
 The small discs do add to some level of portability though.
 Like most optical discs, they can be scratched and damaged, but the GameCube's error correction capabilities can handle minor scratches.